Easy Pulled Pork Chili

 Pulled Pork Chili is super easy to make in your crockpot and absolutely delicious.
 Put everything but the beans and corn into your slow cooker and let it simmer away for hours until the pork is fall off the bone tender.
 Then shred the meat, add the beans and corn, and dinner is ready.
 It's a slightly sweet BBQ chili recipe that everyone loves!

-I've come to believe that pulled pork can make anything taste better.
-Sandwiches, burgers, stir-fries, noodles, spaghetti and even chili taste better with pulled pork.
-Any delicious, simple, home-cooked meal can be made better just by adding some pulled pork to it.
+Pulled pork can make anything taste better.
+Sandwiches, burgers, stir-fries, noodles, spaghetti, and even chili taste better with pulled pork.
+Any delicious, simple, home-cooked meal can be made better by adding some pulled pork.

 We fell in love with this recipe years ago.
 It's been many years since we first shared this recipe here, and we've made it many times since.
 It's always a winner in our home.